type-challenges/type-challenges/README.md

 <del><em>by the power of TypeScript's well-known <a href="https://github.com/microsoft/TypeScript/issues/14833">Turing Completed</a> type system</em></del>
 </p>

-High-quality types can help improving projects' maintainability while avoiding potential bugs.
+High-quality types can help improve projects' maintainability while avoiding potential bugs.

-There are a bunch of awesome type utility libraries may boosting your works on types, like [ts-toolbelt](https://github.com/millsp/ts-toolbelt), [utility-types](https://github.com/piotrwitek/utility-types), [SimplyTyped](https://github.com/andnp/SimplyTyped), etc, which you can already use.
+There are a bunch of awesome type utility libraries may boost your works on types, like [ts-toolbelt](https://github.com/millsp/ts-toolbelt), [utility-types](https://github.com/piotrwitek/utility-types), [SimplyTyped](https://github.com/andnp/SimplyTyped), etc, which you can already use.

 This project is aimed at helping you better understand how the type system works, writing your own utilities, or just having fun with the challenges.
-We are also trying to form a community that you can ask questions and get answers you have faced in the real world - they may become part of the challenges!
+We are also trying to form a community where you can ask questions and get answers you have faced in the real world - they may become part of the challenges!

 ## Challenges